Process Design for Patient Safety- 2.0

 By: Ted Schmidt, R.Ph., CERM

-Recently, I wrote about the benefits of using the SIPOC diagram for process identification and process control.
-As a profession, we continue to struggle with this concept of process approach or process management.
-We too often revert back to our old practices of addressing issues by revising our procedures and conducting training on the newly revised procedure.
+In the past, I’ve written about the benefits of using the SIPOC diagram for process identification and process control.
+As a profession, we still struggle with the concept of process approach or process management and how to fully optimize it for our benefit.
+We too often revert back to our old practices of addressing issues (nonconformances) by revising our procedures and conducting training on the newly revised procedure.
 We should be smart enough not to keep doing the same things and expect different results.

-Here’s a summary of the effects of our decades of managing issues by procedure changes and training:
+Here’s a summary of the effects of our decades of addressing issues mostly by procedural changes and subsequent training:

 - Medication errors occur in one-half (50%) of all surgeries